ClaasBeger/SpikeDecoder/README.md

 In order to create a customized version of either the SpikeDecoder, partially spiking decoder, or non spiking decoder model, you can use the following code:

 ```
+import model
+from utils import wordDataset
+from trainer import Trainer
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 config = model.SDconfig(30, 256, encodingType='learned', position_encoding_strategy='static', tok_embed_dim=50, heads=5, blocks=12, timesteps=4, device=device)
 decoder = model.SpikingDecoderModel(config, dim_hid=16)